SynJAC: Synthetic-data-driven Joint-granular Adaptation and Calibration for Domain Specific Scanned Document Key Information Extraction: Environmental Setup

-We employ a variety of pretrained backbones from both fine-grained and entity-level frameworks to encode multi-granularity features.
-To evaluate the effectiveness of existing LLMs/MLLMs on VRDU tasks, different models are tested under zero-shot settings\footnote{Please refer to Appendix~\ref{sec:baseline} to check more details about each group of models.}. \textbf{1) Fine-grained Baselines} We utilize three recently proposed fine-grained document understanding models: LayoutLMv3 \citep{layoutlmv3}, LiLT \citep{lilt}, and UDop \citep{udop}, which leverage multimodal information pretrained on general document collections, like IIT-CDIP \citep{lewis2006building}, to perform key information extraction through sequence tagging tasks, achieving state-of-the-art performance when fully trained on benchmark datasets. \textbf{2) Entity-level Baselines} For entity-level document understanding, we include RoI-based Vision-Language Pretrained Models (VLPMs) such as LXMERT \citep{lxmert} and VisualBERT \citep{visualbert} as baselines for entity retrieval.
-Initially pretrained on natural scene images, these models are further adapted through transfer learning and domain-specific knowledge infusion, enabling effective key information extraction and question answering in Visually-Rich Documents (VRDs). \textbf{3) Zero-shot LLMs and MLLMs} LLMs and MLLMs have shown impressive zero-shot performance across diverse domains.
+We employ a variety of pretrained backbones from both fine-grained and entity-level frameworks to encode multi-granularity features. \textbf{1) Fine-grained Baselines} We utilize three recently proposed fine-grained document understanding models: LayoutLMv3 \citep{layoutlmv3}, LiLT \citep{lilt}, and UDop \citep{udop}, which leverage multimodal information pretrained on general document collections, like IIT-CDIP \citep{lewis2006building}, to perform key information extraction through sequence tagging tasks, achieving state-of-the-art performance when fully trained on benchmark datasets. \textbf{2) Coarse-grained Baselines} For entity-level document understanding, we include RoI-based VLPMs such as LXMERT \citep{lxmert} and VisualBERT \citep{visualbert} as baselines for entity retrieval.
+After properly fine-tuning those models on the well-annotated dataset, they can perform well on VRD QA or KIE tasks.
+We follow the configurations of baseline models for both token and entity levels as specified in \citep{layoutlmv3, lilt, udop, formnlu}. \textbf{3) Zero-shot LLMs and MLLMs} LLMs and MLLMs have shown impressive zero-shot performance across diverse domains.
 To assess their capabilities on VRDU tasks, we evaluate GPT-3.5 and GPT-4, leading closed-source models for mono-modality and multimodal tasks.
 For open-source models, we select QWen-VL \citep{qwen} (pretraining-based), LLAVA-1.5 \citep{llava1.5} (instruct-tuned), and BLIP-3 \citep{blip3} (pretrained with instruct-tuning) based on their distinct training strategies.
-We follow the configurations of baseline models for both token and entity levels as specified in \citep{layoutlmv3, lilt, udop, formnlu}.
-Implementation Details are in Appendix~\ref{app:implementation_detail}.